Jon D. Glassman: U.S. Chargé d'Affaires, Kabul

 Glassman was chargé d'affaires at the U.S. Embassy in Kabul, when it closed its doors when the Russians pulled out of Afghanistan in 1989.

 Glassman had been head of a small group of diplomats who remained in the embassy during the last day of fighting between the Mujahadeen and the Soviet-backed Afghan régime.
 In February 1989, Secretary of State James Baker decided to withdraw this small group of diplomats, so that they did not become hostages, and to otherwise protect them from harm.

 Glassman had long been a supporter of arming Arab countries as a policy tool in the context of the Cold War.
 He had published a book on the topic in 1975.

 U.S. Ambassador, Paraguay

 Glassman was named by George H.W.
 Bush as Ambassador to Paraguay on January 10, 1991.
-He was recalled back to the U.S. by the State Department for what was cited as his 'abrasive style'.
+He was recalled to the U.S. by the State Department for what was cited as his 'abrasive style'.